Thailand reports daily record of over 1,300 new coronavirus cases

 The latest outbreak has raised concerns about strains on the healthcare system.
 All positive cases have to be admitted into hospital under Thai rules, with 7,491 patients currently being treated.

-The country so far has received two million Sinovac doses and 117,300 shots from AstraZeneca.
+The country so far has received two million Sinovac doses and 117,300 shots from AstraZeneca (AZN.L).

 Up to now, 579,305 doses have been administered, including 73,561 second doses, Opas said, describing Thailand's vaccine drive as "on track."